+Control Proposed Compliance

+Section 4.3 Maximum 14m No

+Height of building Proposed 14.46m

+Variation 0.46m or 3.3%

+Section 4.4 Maximum 1.5:1 or 1,980sqm No

+Floor space ratio Proposed 2.35:1 or 3,107sqm

+Variation 1,127.5sqm or 56.9%

-Control Proposed Compliance Section 4.3 Maximum 14m No change Height of building Proposed 14.25m (no change) Variation 0.25m or 1.8% Section 4.4 Maximum 1.5:1 or 1,980sqm No Floor space ratio Proposed 2.37:1 or 3,124.54sqm Variation 1,144.54.sqm or 57.8% Section 4.5 The site area and floor space ratio for the proposal has Yes Calculation of floor been calculated in accordance with the section. space ratio and site area Section 4.6 The proposed modification is not required to formally N/A Exceptions to submit a written request to vary a development development standards standard having regard to the decision within North Sydney Council v Michael Standley & Associates Pty Ltd [1998] NSWSC 163) t hat states that Section 96 (now Section 4.55) is a:
+Section 4.5 Calculation of floor space ratio and site area The site area and floor space ratio for the proposal has been calculated in accordance with the section.
+Yes

+Section 4.6 Exceptions to development standards The proposed modification is not required to formally submit a written request to vary a development standard having regard to the decision within North Sydney Council v Michael Standley & Associates Pty Ltd [1998] NSWSC 163) that states that Section 96 (now Section 4.55) is a: ""free-standing provision", meaning that "a modification application may be approved notwithstanding the development would be in breach of an applicable development standard were it the subject of an original development application".
+N/A

-"'free-standing provision', meaning that "a modification application may be approved notwithstanding the development would be in breach of an applicable development standard were it the subject of an original development application".
-Notwithstanding, the assessment principles and considerations set out in Section 4.6 of IWLEP 2022 are applied as guidance, which is discussed below this table.
+Notwithstanding, the assessment principles and considerations set out in Section 4.6 of IWLEP 2022 are

+applied as guidance, which is discussed below this table.